 Yersinia pestis: Likely Clinical Specimens and Gram Stain Morphology

-Clinical specimens where organism may be encountered:
+Clinical specimens where organisms may be encountered:

 • Blood